We live in a time where, if you want people to recognize you, your products or services, you have to start the process of brand building.

 Instead of saying that you want people to feel love when they interact with your brand, say that you want them to feel devoted, passionate, comforted.

 Right after that, define that feeling and make sure is something you understand.
 It’s important to know how you want others to feel.
-It will provide you the clarity you need when delivering an impactful and specific message to them.
+It will provide you with the clarity you need when delivering an impactful and specific message to them.

 3. Be honest and patient